openshift/training/beta-3-setup.md

 * Click the "+" button at the top (to the right of `bin` in the breadcrumbs).
 * Name your file `assemble`.
-* Paste the contents of `custom-build.sh` into the text area.
+* Paste the contents of `custom-assemble.sh` into the text area.
 * Provide a nifty commit message.
 * Click the "commit" button.